Whether you’re working full- or part-time, you can complete the entire Diploma in Public Relations (PR) through a flexible delivery format.

 You can also view and print off your unofficial transcripts through My Account.
 For more information on how to access your student profile, please read the Continuing Studies FAQ page.

-If your first language is not English you must submit proof of English proficiency (TOEFL 90 on the online test or 575 on the paper-based test, with no section less than 20 or IELTS 6.5, with no individual component less than 6.0).
+If your first language is not English you must submit proof of English proficiency (TOEFL 90 on the online test or 575 on the paper-based test, with no section less than 20 or Academic IELTS 6.5, with no individual component less than 6.0).